lmarz/WaylandWindowLibrary/README.md

 ```
 make
 ```
+## Best Practices
+Only use draw(), when the content or the size of the window has changed.
+See [test](test.c) for more details.
 ## LICENSE
-This projectis licensed under the MIT license.
+This project is licensed under the MIT license.
 See [LICENSE](LICENSE) for more details.